Edeneast13/AnDev-News/README.md

 AnDev News started as a personal project to make reading Android Weekley news letters easier.
 I wanted the ability to read articles in an app and bookmark the ones I found most interesting.
 I have bene using the app for a few years and have decided I would like to add more to it.
 Possibly add other news sources, etc.

-I have decided to open source the project because I believe that other developers could offer a lot to the project.
-I do not have as much time to work on this as I would like and feel as a community we could make something really accessible and great.
+I have decided to open source this project with the belief that other developers could have a lot to contribute.
+Finding time to work on this has become difficult for me but I feel together we can create a centralized source of news for Android that the entire community could benefit from.

+## Goals

+* Implement best practices for the platform
+* Represent broad content in an enjoyable native experience
+* Have fun and build something beneficial for everyone

 ## Ideas For Improvement